chavonster/OTR/README.md

 Retrospective:
 A BDS approach to this problem might have been less precarious in terms of a potenial stack overflow and more efficient in terms of the number of traverses until the shortest path is found.
-On the other hand, in this case the graph is weighted hence the inherent BDS advantage in finding the shortest path is canceled out.
+On the other hand, in this case the graph is weighted, hence the inherent BDS advantage in finding the shortest path is cancelled out.
-Moreover, this solution provides a realtively flexible function that could be adjusted for each of the different questions in this project using branching logic.
+Moreover, this solution provides a relatively flexible function that could be adjusted for each of the different questions in this project using branching logic.